Eczbek/xieite/docs/math/cotangent.md

 <br/>

-A trigonometric function which wasn't included in the standard math library.
 Calculates the cotangent of a value

 <br/><br/>